ashneeldas2/trends-sp20/Assignments/a2/README.md

 ## Part 7: Submission

-Submit your assignment as a zip containing your `index.js` files.
+Submit your assignment as a zip containing your `index.js`, `package.json`, and `yarn.lock` files.
 When you submit your code, comment out the initializeApp statement in the code so we can test it against our own database.
 Don't worry, we won't fill your database with junk! 😊😊😊

 DO NOT submit your `node_modules`.
 We WILL deduct points for this.
 Lots of points.